 Stop at an electrical substation.

-Here departs the man with the laundry bags who needed a phone in Denver.
-He exits the bus with barely-contained elation and gets into a car driven by his mother.
-The two smile widely.
+Here departs the man with the laundry bags.
+He exits the bus with barely-contained elation, and gets into a waiting car.
+His mother is the driver.
+She smiles widely.

 Pick up a lady and her lap dog.